Judd Trump: 2014–15 season

-2015/2016
+2015–16 season

 In the defence of his Australian Goldfields Open title, Trump was knocked out in the quarter-finals 1–5 by Stephen Maguire.
 He reached the final of the Shanghai Masters, but a slow start from Trump saw him trail world number 54 Kyren Wilson 3–6 after the first session.
 Wilson also had leads of 8–4 and 9–7, before Trump sent the match into a deciding frame which Wilson won.
 Trump scored 278 points to nil in taking the first three frames of his third round UK Championship match with Liang Wenbo, but eventually lost 4–6.
 Trump branded the collapse an embarrassment and said it was the worst he had felt as a professional.
 In the new year, Trump and Neil Robertson set a record of six centuries in a best-of-11-frame match (four from Trump and two from Robertson).
 Trump closed it out with a sublime 129 break to win 6–5, with Robertson describing it as "the greatest Masters match ever".
 He was knocked out 4–6 in the semi-finals by Barry Hawkins.

 His first title of the season came at the Championship League where he defeated Ronnie O'Sullivan 3–2 in the final.
 Soon afterwards he won his fifth ranking title and first for almost two years by beating Ricky Walden 10–4 in the China Open final.
 After trailing Liang Wenbo 3–7 in the first round of the 2016 World Championship, Trump tweeted that the drinks would be on him if he could turn it around.
 He duly did by winning 10–8 and put a few hundred pounds behind the local bar.
 Trump could not escape from a similar position against Ding Junhui in the second round and was beaten 10–13.